 A Practical, Flexible Community Space

-The objective was clear - set a new standard for workplaces in the Thames Valley; Spear Street Capital wanted to build a facility that created a sense of community, with wellbeing benefits that brought the outdoors in.
+The objective was clear - set a new standard for workplaces in the Thames Valley; our client, Spear Street Capital wanted to build a facility that created a sense of community, with wellbeing benefits that brought the outdoors in.
 Their team recognised the potential to deliver something different and add value to the business park - having inherited a development built to a 1980’s specification, the site was in a tired condition and ready for a revamp.

 This meant the building approach, common parts and amenities all needed redevelopment.
 The finished solution needed to maximise the floor area, create practical and flexible workspaces and establish functional outside space, ensuring suitability for both single and multi-let tenants.